The Return Of Freda Danby

 Prince Charles and Camilla Parker Bowles postpone their wedding to avoid clashing with the Pope's funeral.
 They are married in a private civil ceremony at the Guildhall in Windsor on 9th April.
 Queen Elizabeth II and Prince Philip attend the blessing of the marriage, which is held shortly afterwards in St. George's Chapel, Windsor Castle.

-Kamel Bourgrass, an illegal immigrant from Algeria who had been previously tried and convicted of murdering DC Stephen Oake, is jailed for 17 years for masterminding a plot to release deadly poisons in the UK.
+Kamel Bourgrass, an illegal immigrant from Algeria who was already serving a life term for murdering DC Stephen Oake in 2003, is sentenced at the Old Bailey on 13th April to a further 17 years in jail for masterminding a plot to release ricin and other deadly poisons in the UK.

 Sales of music downloads are included in the UK singles chart for the first time on 17th April.